Michaelryang/michaelyang.github.io/src/content/blog/02-DirectX-Math_Vectors/index.md

 ---
-title: "3D Game Programming with DirectX 12: 1.6 DirectX Math Vectors"
+title: "3D Game Programming with DirectX 12: 1.6 DirectX Math Vectors and Matrices"
-summary: "A summary of SIMD Instructions and XMVectors in DirectX"
+summary: "A summary of SIMD Instructions and XMVectors/XMMatrices in DirectX"
 date: "April 28 2024"
 draft: false
 tags:
 - Graphics
 - DirectX
 - Vectors
+- Matrices
 ---

 In chapter 1 of **3D Game Programming with DirectX 12** by Frank Luna, there is a brief overview of some vector basics, followed by an overview of the ``DirectXMath.h`` math library.
 This uses the "SSE2" instruction set (Streaming SIMD Extensions 2), which introduces double-precision floating point instructions.
 What's important to know here is that 128-bit wide SIMD (single instruction multiple data) instructions can do things to _four_ 32-bit ``floats`` or ``ints` with _one_ instruction.